-Prize winner of the “George Enescu” and “Maria Canals” International Piano Competitions, Mr. Varga is also a recipient of the Salon de Virtuosi Career Grant in New York and the Virtuoso Award at the 2003 and 2006 Vendome Prize.
+Prize winner of the “George Enescu”, “Maria Canals” and Porto International Piano Competitions, Mr. Varga is also recipient of the Salon de Virtuosi Career Grant in New York and the Virtuoso Award at the 2003 and 2006 Vendome Prize.
 In 2002, at the invitation of Gian Carlo Menotti, he made his debut at the Spoleto Festival in Italy.
-He has performed in many of the world’s leading concert halls, among them Carnegie Hall, Konzerthaus Berlin, the Auditorium du Louvre, National Center for the Performing Arts (Beijing), Victoria Hall (Geneva) and Palau de la Música (Barcelona).
+He has performed in many of the world’s leading concert halls, among them Carnegie Hall, Alice Tully Hall, New York City Center, Konzerthaus Berlin, the Auditorium du Louvre, National Center for the Performing Arts (Beijing), Victoria Hall (Geneva) and Palau de la Música (Barcelona).
 He has appeared frequently alongside soprano Mariana Nicolesco, and has collaborated with conductors such as Otto-Werner Mueller, Elio Boncompagni, Christian Reif and Antoine Marguier.
-He recently joined ballet stars Alina Cojocaru, Johan Kobborg and Friedemann Vogel at New York City Center’s Fall for Dance Festival.

 Mr. Varga holds a Bachelor’s degree from the Romanian National University and a Master’s degree from the Mannes School of Music, both in piano performance.
 His teachers were Ana Pitis, Ioana Minei, Sandu Sandrin, and Pavlina Dokovska.
 Throughout the years he received guidance from Raoul Sosa, Jerome Rose, Richard Goode and Murray Perahia among others.

 He has been Project Manager and Artistic Advisor of the Vendome Prize since 2008 and was appointed Director of the competition in 2020.
 Mr. Varga is a faculty member of the International Keyboard Institute and Festival.
 He lives in New York City.